 While most modern panel beds lack side rails, footboards, headboards, and other additions, most classic panel beds do.
 A panel bed is an excellent choice if you like the look and feel of a more traditional bed, though it may be possible to install a headboard on a platform bed.

+Bed frames play a significant role in bedroom decor and functionality.
 Their traditional design accommodates larger areas while providing additional benefits such as more breathability, height, more decorative elements, and mattress foundation compatibility.
 Some panel beds are even large enough for an adjustable bed to slip inside the frame.

 Panel Bed Advantages and Disadvantages

 Knowing a panel bed’s pros and cons can make it easier to reach a decision.

 - Frames are available in various designs and styles, giving you various possibilities to pick from.